web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 };
 ```

-Then we can access the image URL in the runtime code:
+Then we can access the image URL in the client code:

 ```jsx
 const Image = <img src={`${process.env.ASSET_PREFIX}/static/icon.png`} />;